This page provides answers to some frequently asked questions about Chaos Cosmos.

 What does render-ready mean?

-Render-ready for Chaos Cosmos assets means that no setup is required to render properly across V-Ray, V-Ray GPU, or V-Ray Vision.
-You will also obtain the same results across products that include Comos even though their material construction may vary to accommodate the application.
+Render-ready for Chaos Cosmos assets means that no setup is required to render properly across V-Ray, V-Ray GPU, Chaos Vantage, and Corona.
+You will also obtain the same results across products that include Cosmos even though their material construction may vary to accommodate the application.

 Will I be able to organize my own library/assets?